-Recognizing key signs of codependency in your behavior is an important first step toward building healthy boundaries and honoring your own needs.
+Understanding what codependency really is and recognizing the signs of codependency in your behavior is an important first step toward building healthy boundaries and honoring your own needs.

 Vicki Botnick, a marriage and family therapist in Tarzana, CA, explains that codependency often involves a sense of forgetting “where you end and your partner begins.”

 The more you focus on providing the support you believe others need, the more heavily they may begin to lean on you.
 Over time, it becomes increasingly difficult to disentangle yourself.

 Codependent traits can eventually: